 Delicate flowers punctuated with hard lines and brutal artichokes.
 We created this as a tribute to the complexity of the human mind and the amazing feats mankind has achieved thanks to the greatest minds.
 And yet in the same way we are reminded of its fragility – so this one's for the ones who fight the struggles with mental health.

 Pauline Ho, Fleurapy’s founder, has worked on several weddings as well as decor for a Nespresso event and the Queen’s Birthday Party at the British High Commissioners’ Residence.
-The bouquets are inspired places she’s been to, such as Mongkok in Hong Kong, and are brought to life with vibrant purples, pinks and soft blue hydrangeas (from $80).
+The bouquets are inspired by places she’s been to, such as Mongkok in Hong Kong, and are brought to life with vibrant hues of purple, pink and soft blue hydrangea (from S$80).

 152 Mei Ling Street